Home » Movies » Lincoln (2012)

 Trivia

-• Daniel Day-Lewis was the first actor to win three Academy Awards for Best Actor with his performance in Lincoln.
+• Daniel Day-Lewis is the only actor to have won three Academy Awards for Best Actor, and Lincoln was his third win.

 Why Watch?